 Location 1: The practice indicated in primary box 5 on the professional history and experience form submitted with the pre-application.
-The applicant is currently employed or has worked at this location between January 1 2022 and December 31 2022.
+The applicant is currently employed or has worked at this location between January 1 2023 and December 31 2023.
+If the applicant is still employed, put December 31 2023 as the end date.
+If the applicant left this practice prior to December 31 2023 then put the last day of employment in the end box.

-Location 2: The applicant changed jobs between January 1 2022 and June 1 2022.
+Location 2: The applicant changed jobs between January 1 2023 and June 1 2023.
 This location is indicated in a supplemental box on the professional history and experience form.
-Location 2 can ALSO indicate that the applicant changed jobs after June 1 2022.
-A history addendum is required if the applicant changed jobs after June 1 2022.
+Location 2 can ALSO indicate that the applicant changed jobs after June 1 2023.
+A history addendum is required if the applicant changed jobs after June 1 2023.

-Secondary 1: The applicant worked a secondary job between January 1 2022 and December 31 2022.
-This location is indicated in a supplemental box on the professional history and experience form OR on the history addendum if the secondary job was started after June 1 2022.
+Secondary 1: The applicant worked a secondary job between January 1 2023 and December 31 2023.
+This location is indicated in a supplemental box on the professional history and experience form OR on the history addendum if the secondary job was started after June 1 2023.